-Uber Eats will also offer an extra amount per delivery called a surge.
-Surge prices for UberEats delivery drivers are similar to peak pay with the Doordash app.
-It's often one or two dollars extra per delivery (or higher in extremely busy times).
+Uber Eats will also offer an extra amount per delivery called a surge during peak hours.
+Surge pricing for UberEats delivery drivers is similar to peak pay with the Doordash app.
+It's often one or two dollars extra per delivery (or higher in the busiest times).

 While boosts are usually scheduled and tied to certain times, surges often happen on the fly.
-In other words, Uber Eats can figure out that things are busier than they expected and they'll bump the pay per delivery accordingly.
+In other words, Uber Eats can figure out there's a higher demand than they expected and they'll bump the pay per delivery accordingly.

 The pay you get from a surge isn't based on a percentage of your base pay but instead is a fixed amount that is added to every delivery in the region at that time.